chang-zhao/obschy/README.md

 A special mechanism of the web site ("it's own engine", as programmers say) should provide:

-  - handy search and structuring information by topics, linking related tasks and concepts.
+  * handy search, structuring information by topics, allowing to link related tasks and concepts.
-  - Users could choose the most relevant topics and arrange them on their personal "desktops".
+  * Users could choose the most relevant topics and arrange them on their personal Desktops.
-  - We could track our practices and aims;
+  * We could track our practices and aims; study their relations etc.
-  - and realize their interrelations.

 The functionality should include Wiki (collective gathering and editing of information) and a public "Q & A" engine, so that people could discuss and develop our opportunities.